 The result is a somewhat ambivalent affair.
-On the one hand there are some very nice, atmospheric shots and thrilling scenes.
-In its best moments the film can convey quite well what it means to experience the Jakobsweg for yourself.
-But it is also interesting to hear how the people who have lived here forever live off the pilgrims and how investors are spreading in the region to take advantage of the ever-growing popularity of this route so that they can take the money out of the pockets of pilgrims.
-Especially these critical notes reveal the potential that lies in such a documentation.
+On the one hand, there are some very beautiful, atmospheric shots and stirring scenes.
+In its best moments, the film does a pretty good job of conveying what it means to experience the Camino de Santiago for yourself.
+But it's also interesting to hear how the people who have lived here forever make a living from pilgrims, and how investors are spreading across the region to take advantage of the ever-growing popularity of this trail so they can extract money from pilgrims' pockets.
+It is these critical tones that reveal the potential that lies in such a documentary.

-However, this potential is unfortunately hardly exploited.
-The individual protagonists interviewed here are usually only seen for a few seconds, but only for a few minutes at the most.
-Their stories, as interesting as they may be, are therefore only cut and treated very superficially.
-The viewer doesn't have the time to get involved with her and build up the necessary interest.
-Instead of telling a lot of little stories that can't leave a real impression, it would have been much more interesting and meaningful if the movie had followed three or four protagonists all along the way.
-Then the effect that such a journey can have on people would also have been more comprehensible.
-And maybe the big finale would have been really emotional.
-However, there are only a few pretty pictures of happy people, to which the viewer has no connection at all.
+However, unfortunately, this potential is hardly exploited.
+The individual protagonists interviewed here are usually only seen for a few seconds, or a few minutes at most.
+Their stories, interesting as they may be, are therefore only touched upon and treated very superficially.
+The viewer has no time at all to engage with them and build up the necessary interest.
+Instead of telling a lot of small stories that can't leave a real impression, it would have been much more interesting and meaningful if the movie had followed three or four protagonists the whole way.
+Then also the effect that such a journey can have on people would have been more comprehensible.
+And the big finale might have been really emotional then, too.
+But as it is, it's just a few pretty pictures of happy people, to which you as a viewer, however, have no connection at all.

-Another problem of the movie is its editing.
-The transitions often seem very abrupt, whereby the sound is often already turned down when someone is still telling the story.
-All in all, one feels reminded of travel reports from the Open Channel, especially at the scene transitions.
-This simply doesn't seem very professional and certainly doesn't look like a real movie.
+Another problem of the film is its editing.
+The transitions often seem very abrupt, with the sound often being turned down when someone is still narrating.
+All in all, the scene transitions remind one of travel reports from the Open Channel.
+This just does not seem very professional and certainly not like a real cinema film.